The Benza RPG: Gameplay

 The player primarily takes control of Chris and Kyle as they explore a retro-rpg version of Higashi Nakano.
 Many locations and characters from The Benza and Benza English are featured within the game.
 Gameplay is divided between story, battle, and exploration.
 The combat system is turn based and features an on screen turn counter.
 The player also has the ability to swap characters in and out of battle at any time via the “Switch” battle command.

 Plot

 Chris (Christopher McCombs) and Kyle (Kyle Card) are about to head to the set for their first day of work on series 2 of The Benza when Inko Sensei (Haku Inko) appears.
 She uses a dark magic to turn all of Higashi Nakano into a retro RPG and kidnaps Lee.
-Chris and Kyle must battle through fifty floors of their Japanese school with their friends Alena (Janni Olsson), Stephanie (Hannah Grace), David (Alexander Hunter), and more to put a stop to Inko Sensei's evil plan.
+Chris and Kyle must battle through fifty floors of their Japanese school with their friends Alena (Janni Olsson), Stephanie (Hannah Grace), David (Alexander W. Hunter), and more to put a stop to Inko Sensei's evil plan.